The Testament of Dr. Mabuse: Legacy

 After the film's initial release, producer Seymour Nebenzal used scenes from the car chase in The Testament of Dr. Mabuse for his own production of Le roi des Champs-Élysées (1934) featuring Buster Keaton.
 Producer Artur Brauner cited the Dr. Mabuse films as the reason he went into the film industry, describing it as "the most exciting film I've ever seen".
 Brauner later bought the rights to the Dr. Mabuse films and hired Fritz Lang to film a sequel titled The Thousand Eyes of Dr. Mabuse.
 The film was released in 1960 and was Lang's final film as a director.
 In 1962, a remake of The Testament of Dr. Mabuse was released by director Werner Klingler.

 Director Claude Chabrol identified The Testament of Dr. Mabuse as his primary inspiration to become a filmmaker.
 Chabrol made his own Mabuse-inspired film that was released in 1990 titled Dr. M. The 2008 film The Dark Knight features a version of The Joker inspired by Mabuse.
 Throughout the film, the character recites monologues promoting chaos and disorder which borrow heavily from Mabuse's own in 1933's The Testament of Dr. Mabuse.
 Director Christopher Nolan has stated: "I think I made Jonah (Nolan's brother) watch Fritz Lang’s Dr. Mabuse prior to writing the Joker".

 Home media

 A Region 1 DVD of The Testament of Dr. Mabuse was released by The Criterion Collection on May 18, 2004.
 This DVD release consists of two discs and contains both the German-language and French-language versions of the film.
 Film critic Dave Kehr wrote the German print is "the definite version".
 The German print of the film on the DVD is missing small parts of the film and runs at 121 minutes.

-A Region 2 DVD of the film was released by Eureka! in a box set titled The Complete Fritz Lang Mabuse Box Set.
-This set included the two other Mabuse films directed by Lang, Dr. Mabuse the Gambler and The Thousand Eyes of Dr. Mabuse.
+The film was also released by Eureka! for its Masters of Cinema series, first as a Region 2 DVD on October 19, 2009, which was part of a box set titled The Complete Fritz Lang Mabuse Box Set (which included the two other Mabuse films directed by Lang: Dr. Mabuse the Gambler and The Thousand Eyes of Dr. Mabuse) and later as a single Region B Blu-ray on September 24, 2012.
+Both releases include an audio commentary by David Kalat.